 Option Description Datasource Type Select the type of datasource you want to register from the list of available DBMS types.
 Datasource Group Select the datasource group in which you want the datasource to reside.
 Datasource Name Choose the target datasource from the list.
 When you make your selection, Performance Center opens the Admin.
-Password for: dialog .
+Password for: dialog.
 Version Number Displays the version number of the DBMS software on the datasource.
 Login Button Opens the Admin Password for <datasource>: dialog</datasource> where you can log into the datasource to retrieve version information.
 Enabled for Monitoring Enable or disable the target datasource for monitoring.
 Use OS Authentication Instructs Performance Center to validate the user's login information with operating system authentication.
-Use Database Authentication Instructs Performance Center to validate the user's login information with a authentication.
-In the User Name list, enter the target user name, and then box, type the user's password.
+Use Database Authentication Instructs Performance Center to validate the user's login information with database authentication.
+In the User Name list, enter the target user name, and then in the Password box, type the user's password.
 Test Button Tests the connection to the datasource.

-General Machine: EXTOVMSQLXP

-Machine

-Advanced Account: sa

-Password: •••••

-OS Type: MS Windows

-Protocol: OS Test
+Register Datasource ×

-0.000 Enable operating system monitoring.

-system monitoring is only available to users with local or privileges.
+General Machine Advanced Machine: Account: Password: OS Type: Protocol: Operating administrate EXTOVMSQLXP sa MS Windows CS Test C Enable operating system monitoring. system monitoring is only available to users with local r privileges.

+Test OK Cancel Help